JustWhit3/osmanip/doc/Download and install.md

 The source code contains also an example code [*src/main.cpp*](https://github.com/JustWhit3/osmanip/blob/main/src/main.cpp) to show the user a simple usage of all the features supported by the library and a test code [*test/tests.cpp*](https://github.com/JustWhit3/osmanip/blob/main/test/tests.cpp) to test the correct functionality of the library functions and methods.

-To compile them I prepared a [makefile](https://github.com/JustWhit3/osmanip/blob/main/makefile].
-The source code is already compiled when you install the library, but in case you don't want to install the package, but only to explore the library features through this examples, you can run them by simply typing:
+To compile them I prepared a [makefile](https://github.com/JustWhit3/osmanip/blob/main/makefile).
+The source code is already compiled when you install the library, but in case you don't want to install the package and explore only the library features through this examples, you can run this command on the shell:
 ```shell
 make
 ```
 This will compile both main and test codes.
 An extra **obj** folder with object files and two executables, *main* and *tests*, are now created.
-> To correctly compile and run the tests.cpp file you need the [doctest](https://github.com/onqtam/doctest) tool installed into your computer.
+> **NOTE**: to correctly compile and run the tests.cpp file you need the [doctest](https://github.com/onqtam/doctest) tool installed into your computer.

 You have simply to run the former in order to run the entire example code:
 ```shell